badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - This analysis aims to examine the distribution of values within a dataset.
 - Understanding the distribution of data is essential for gaining insights into its underlying characteristics, identifying patterns, and making informed decisions about subsequent analyses or modeling.
 - Here are some examples of distribution analysis:
-    - Frequency Distribution:  It provides a summary of how often each value appears.
-We can use `.value_counts()` Pandas library.
+    - Frequency Distribution:  it provides a summary of how often each value appears.
     - Univariate and Bivariate Analysis : distplot, histplot and X versus Y etc.
     - Probability Distribution
     - Spread or Dispersion analysis